Skip to main content

 od.unit_price - i.base_price as price_variance

-FROM demo_order_details od
+FROM demo.order_details od

-LEFT JOIN demo_items i
+LEFT JOIN demo.items i

 ON od.category = i.category